kubeflow/kubeflow/docs_dev/tf_serving.md

 ## SeldonIO
 [SeldonIO](https://github.com/SeldonIO/seldon-core) is a platform for serving ML models.
-It's an open question on how should we integrate TF Serving with Seldon to get nice features like routing and model management.
+It's an open question how we should integrate TF Serving with Seldon to get nice features like routing and model management.

 ## Next steps